bronja9/amazon-spa/README.md

-# Amazon Spa 💆‍♀️
+# Amazon Spa 🛒

 Welcome to the Amazon SPA repository! 🌿

 ## Description 📝

-Amazon Spa is a single-page application (SPA) clone of the popular e-commerce platform Amazon, focusing on spa products and relaxation essentials.
+Amazon Spa is a single-page application (SPA) clone of the popular e-commerce platform Amazon.

 ## Key Features 🌟